CodeCraftsmanSandeep/everything_is_logical/C/readme.md

     - static variables and global variables are stored in data segment.
 4) [Memory layout of C program](https://www.geeksforgeeks.org/memory-layout-of-c-program/)
 5) [Printing environment variables in C](https://www.geeksforgeeks.org/c-program-print-environment-variables/)
+    - Environment variables are dynamic values that affect the behavior of processes running on an operating system.
+They provide a way to store configuration information that can be used by both system processes and user applications.
+These variables are usually used to define system-wide settings, such as file paths, language preferences, and system-specific options, without hardcoding them into scripts or applications.
 6) Conversions
     - string to integer
         - atoi and strtol, strtoll: [atoi_strtol.c](atoi_strtol.c)